IBM-Cloud/terraform-provider-ibm/website/docs/d/service_key.html.markdown

 * `name` - (Required) The name of the service key.
 The value can be retrieved by running the `bx service keys` command in the [Bluemix CLI](https://console.ng.bluemix.net/docs/cli/reference/bluemix_cli/index.html#getting-started).
 * `service_instance_name` - (Required) The name of the service instance that the service key is associated with.
 The value can be retrieved by running the `bx service list` command in the Bluemix CLI.
+* `space_guid` - (Required, string) The GUID of the space where the service instance exists.
+The values can be retrieved from data source `ibm_space`.

 ## Attributes Reference